mspeculatrix/IR_IoT_hub/IR_IoT_hub_ESP32/README.md

 ```

-I'm assuming the crash is because the values coming back from the sensor somehow can't be handled by the Core 0 process.
+I'm assuming occasional crashes happen because the values coming back from the sensor somehow can't be handled by the Core 0 process.
 But I think the problem is the sender sending a wrong or malformed signal.